arachnetech/homebridge-mqttthing/README.md

 # Release notes

+Version 1.0.29
++ Added history support for Eve App (only) using fakegato-history.
+(Thanks, tobekas!)

 Version 1.0.28
 + Improve behaviour of RGB, RGBW and HSV lightbulbs when not using a separate on/off topic